 David earned a Master of Science from Columbia University, during which he advised the Manta Trust to help establish the first Manta Ray Conservation Act in the Republic of Palau.
 David received his Bachelor of Arts from the University of London, where he was awarded a scholarship to study one year at the National University of Singapore.

 Originally from Spain, during his free time David enjoys working out, exploring new destinations, trying different cuisines and attending concerts alongside his family and friends.

 Prior to joining Dynamic Planet, Santiago received a B.A. in environmental economics from Middlebury College.
 After spending a semester studying abroad in Córdoba, Argentina, he completed an internship at the Social Protection and Health division of the Inter-American Development Bank (IDB).
 At the IDB, Santiago researched the health and long-term care needs of elderly populations in El Salvador and Chile in support of the Bank’s report on aging and physical dependency in Latin America.

-Before graduating from Middlebury, Santiago conducted an independent study of public transit systems in western Vermont, which aimed to increase access to public bus services among migrant farmworkers.
-Santiago also worked during his senior year to redesign the waste sorting system at Middlebury Union High School to encourage composting and recycling.
-Santiago lives in Victoria, British Columbia.
+Before graduating from Middlebury, Santiago conducted an independent study of public transit systems in western Vermont, with the goal of increasing access to public bus services among rural communities and migrant farmworkers.
+He also worked during his senior year to redesign the waste sorting system at Middlebury Union High School to encourage composting and recycling.